OleksiyRudenko/js-app-wireframe/README.md

 Run `yarn add --dev babel-preset-env` to install Babel preset package with configurations for the most recent ECMAScript features support.

+Add `.babelrc` for Babel configuration.
+Refer to the one in this project for details.

 [🔝 back to contents](#contents)